Best tools

 buyer enablement tools #1: Guideflow

-Guideflow is a demo automation platform for creating interactive demos in minutes.
+Guideflow is a demo automation platform that lets you whip up interactive demos in no time.
 You capture your product flow directly from your browser, then edit and personalize it with a no-code editor.
-The platform supports multiple formats including interactive demos, sandboxes, demo centers, and mobile demos.
+The platform supports all sorts of formats including interactive demos, sandboxes, demo centers, and mobile demos.

-What sets Guideflow apart is the speed from capture to publish.
-Teams typically create their first demo in under three minutes.
-The AI features handle much of the polish work, including auto-generated steps, translations, and voiceovers.
+What sets Guideflow apart is how fast you can get from capture to publish.
+Teams normally create their first demo in under three minutes.
+When 83% of buying decisions are made without sales in the room, giving prospects a hands-on product experience right when they're researching is the most effective thing you can do.
+The AI does a lot of the polish work for you, including auto-generated steps, translations, and voiceove

 Key strengths

-• Browser-based capture: Record your product flow in clicks, not hours.
+• Record product flow in clicks, not hours.
+Browser-based capture makes it a breeze.

-• CRM-driven personalization: Customize demos with variables from Salesforce, HubSpot, or other tools.
+• Customize with CRM data.
+CRM-driven personalization lets you tailor demos with variables from Salesforce, HubSpot, or other tools.

-• Multi-channel distribution: Share via links, embeds, email, social, or ads.
+• Share it anywhere.
+Multi-channel distribution gives you options - links, embeds, email, social, or ads.

-• Engagement analytics: Track completion rates, drop-off points, and lead scoring in real time.
+• Track engagement in real-time.
+See completion rates, drop-off points, and lead scoring when you need to.

-Best for: Product marketing teams and pre-sales teams who want prospects to experience the product before committing to a call.
+Best for: Product marketing teams and pre-sales teams who want prospects to try the product before committing to a call.

-Pricing: Free tier available.
-Paid plans start at $40/month for Solo, with Growth at $499/month and Enterprise options available.
+Pricing: We've got a free tier, and Paid plans start at $40/month for Solo, with Growth at $499/month and Enterprise options available.

 Digital sales rooms and deal collaboration tools